Ezra Chapter Six

 The order also stated that the construction was to be paid for by the king.
 This is a reminder to us that God provides the money and materials to accomplish His will.

-Also, the gold and silver articles of the house of God, which Nebuchadnezzar took from the temple in Jerusalem and brought to Babylon, are to be returned to their places in the temple in Jerusalem; they are to be deposited in the house of God.
+Also let the gold and silver articles belonging to the house of God, which N'vukhadnetzar removed from the temple at Yerushalayim and brought to Bavel, be restored and returned to the temple in Yerushalayim, each item to its place; and you are to put them in the house of God.'

 The decree also returned the things that had been taken from the temple by Nebuchadnezzar.
 Does it seem like the devil has stolen things from your life?
 Just as we see here, God can and will restore what has been taken from you.

-Now then, Tattenai, governor of Trans-Euphrates, and Shethar-Bozenai and you, their fellow officials of that province, stay away from there.
-Do not interfere with the work on this temple of God.
-Let the governor of the Jews and the Jewish elders rebuild this house of God on its site.
+"Therefore, Tatnai governor of the territory beyond the River, Sh'tar-Boznai and your colleagues the officials beyond the River, stay away from there!
+Let the work of this house of God alone.
+Let the governor of the Judeans and the leaders of the Judeans rebuild this house of God on its site.

 King Darius gives orders to the men that had requested the investigation and they must have been shocked to be told to leave the Jews alone.
 All clear! is the signal that is given to the Jews to continue and complete the construction of the temple.
 This is a picture of how things are in our Christian walk in that, when God tells you to do something, He will take care of the opposition.
 Just as the men were still working on the temple, we need to keep walking the walk that God has laid out for us and trust Him to handle the opposition.